zzuzjl/lowendscript/readme.md

  bash setup-debian.sh site example.com

 ## After installation:
+MySQL root is given a new password which is located in ~root/.my.cnf.
 After installing the full set, ram usage reaches ~40-45Mb.
 By default APC configured to use 16Mb for caching.
 To reduce ram usage, you may disable APC by moving or deleting the following file - /etc/php5/conf.d/apc.ini
 I recommend installing Ajenti and/or Webmin to manage your VPS.
 For security reasons delete, move or password protect "new_domain/public/phpinfo.php" file, which installed automatically on each new site installation.

+## Thanks:
+LowEndBox admin (LEA), Xeoncross and many others